Armenians in the Middle East: Iran

 Armenians in Iran are one of the oldest and largest Armenian communities in the world.
 There are about 150,000-300,000 Armenian Iranians (Armenian: "Իրանահայ" translit.
 Iranahay or "Պարսկահայ" translit.
 Parskahay; հայ/hay meaning Armenian (member of Armenian people) in Armenian language).
 They mostly live in Tehran and Jolfa district.
 The Armenian-Iranians were very influential and active in the modernization of Iran during the 19th and 20th centuries.
-After the Iranian Revolution, many Armenians immigrated to Armenian diasporic communities in North America and western Europe.
+After the Iranian Revolution, many Armenians immigrated to Armenian diasporic communities in North America and Western Europe.
 Today the Armenians are Iran's largest Christian religious minority.

 Israel and Palestine

 The Armenian community has been resident in the Holy Land for two millennia.
-After the 1948 Arab–Israeli War and the establishment of the State of Israel, a number of Armenians residing in what had been the British Mandate of Palestine took up Israeli citizenship, whereas other Armenian residents of Old City of Jerusalem and the territory captured by Jordan took on the Jordanian nationality.
+After the 1948 Arab–Israeli War and the establishment of the State of Israel, several Armenians residing in what had been the British Mandate of Palestine took up Israeli citizenship, whereas other Armenian residents of Old City of Jerusalem and the territory captured by Jordan took on the Jordanian nationality.

 Armenians in Israel are Armenians with Israeli citizenship.
 There are around one thousand Israeli-Armenians with Israeli citizenship, residing mainly in Jerusalem, Tel Aviv, Jaffa, and Haifa.
-When taking into account the total number of Armenians in the areas controlled by the Palestinian Authority, the Armenian community in Israel and the West Bank added, the number of Armenian is estimated to be around 4,500.
+When taking into account the total number of Armenians in the areas controlled by the Palestinian Authority, the Armenian community in Israel, and the West Bank added, the number of Armenians is estimated to be around 4,500.

 Kuwait

 The Armenian population reached its peak of 12,000.
-But after the Iraqi invasions, the numbers of the Armenians resident in Kuwait greatly diminished to just 500 as they left the country.
+But after the Iraqi invasions, the number of Armenians resident in Kuwait greatly diminished to just 500 as they left the country.

 Lebanon

 There have been Armenians in Lebanon (Armenian: Լիբանանահայեր translit. libananahayer, Arabic: أرمن لبنان) for centuries.
 While there has not been a census for a few decades, because the balance between Christians and Muslims is considered to be a volatile subject, it is estimated that there are approximately 150,000 Armenians in Lebanon, or around 4% of the population.
-Prior to the Lebanese Civil War, the number was higher, but the community lost a portion of its population to emigration.
+Before the Lebanese Civil War, the number was higher, but the community lost a portion of its population to emigration.

 Qatar

 Ethnic Armenians in Qatar number between 400 and 500 and live mainly in the capital Doha.

-Many Armenians originating from Lebanon, Syria and other Arab countries were attracted by the economic opportunities provided by Qatar, and they came to Qatar for jobs.
+Many Armenians originating from Lebanon, Syria, and other Arab countries were attracted by the economic opportunities provided by Qatar, and they came to Qatar for jobs.
 Since the 1990s, economic migrants to Qatar have included people from Armenia and Armenians from Russia.

 Sudan

 There is an Armenian community in Sudan (estimated to be around a thousand Armenians).
 Most are concentrated in the Sudanese capital Khartoum.

-Sudan's Armenian community has its own church, the St. Gregory the Illuminator Armenian Apostolic Church (in Armenian Sourp Krikor Lousavoritch).
+Sudan's Armenian community has its church, the St. Gregory the Illuminator Armenian Apostolic Church (in Armenian Sourp Krikor Lousavoritch).
 It is under the jurisdiction of the See of Holy Echmiadzin.

 There is also an active Armenian club in operation.